top of page

 The Asheville Ballet, Ann Dunn, Director, is accepting applications for its prestigious Blue Ridge Dance Camp, running from July 29 - August 2, 2024.

-The summer intensive offers daily classes in ballet, pointe, repertoire, modern, and choreography.
+The summer intensive with instructors Megan Jones Medford and Rachel Taylor offers daily classes in ballet, pointe, repertoire, modern, and choreography.

 Serious students ages 11-18 can pursue their training in a supportive, fun, personal environment.
 The professional staff insures proper instruction at appropriate levels.